IDC Names Securiti a Worldwide Leader in Data Privacy

 However, in June 2022, the Government of Canada tabled the landmark Artificial Intelligence and Data Act (AIDA) as part of the omnibus Bill C-27, Digital Charter Implementation Act 2022.
 The AIDA aims to set out new measures to regulate international and inter-provincial trade and commerce in AI systems and establish common requirements for the design, development, and use of AI systems.

-The law establishes common requirements for the design, development, and use of artificial intelligence systems and would also prohibit specific practices with data and artificial intelligence systems that may result in serious harm to individuals or their interests.
+The law establishes common requirements for the design, development, and use of artificial intelligence systems and also prohibits specific practices with data and artificial intelligence systems that may result in serious harm to individuals or their interests.

 In March 2023, the Government of Canada issued the AIDA Companion document aimed at highlighting Canada’s approach towards the regulation of AI and how AIDA shall contribute to that approach once enacted.
 The Companion document also identified a number of existing frameworks for consumer protection, human rights, and criminal law that apply to the use of AI, including the following: